mikekeke/voting-dapp/README.md

 ### nctl-docker

 Docker image to start local private network using `nctl` tool provided by the Casper ecosystem.
 There are `Make` commands available to start, stop, restart network and to copy predefined funded keys.
-Keys are copied already and into [nctl-docker/users](./nctl-docker/users/) directory, but if node version changes old keys may stop working.
-Node version set through [docker-compose file](./nctl-docker/docker-compose.yaml).
+Keys are copied already into [nctl-docker/users](./nctl-docker/users/) directory, but if node version changes old keys may stop working.
+Node version is set through the [docker-compose file](./nctl-docker/docker-compose.yaml).

 ### node-proxy